HomeSpan/HomeSpan/docs/Overview.md

 struct TableLamp : Service::LightBulb {};
 ```

 Within this new structure we can create our own constructor, potentially with one or more arguments.
 The constructor can store some device-specific parameters, such as the number of the ESP32 pin that will be used to drive the relay that turns on and off the table lamp.
 The constructor should also define all the Characteristics required by the Service.
-You will also want to save at least some of Characteristic objects as named variables so they can be referenced later in the `update()` method.
-The base class for all HomeSpan Characteristics is `SpanCharacteristic`, so creating a variable to store a HomeSpan Characteristic requires you to define it as ``SpanCharacteristic *`` as shown below:
+You will also want to save at least some Characteristic objects as named variables so they can be referenced later in the `update()` method.
+The base class for all HomeSpan Characteristics is `SpanCharacteristic`, so creating a variable to store a HomeSpan Characteristic requires you to define it as ``SpanCharacteristic *``.
+Putting it all together, we have, so far:

 ```C++
 struct TableLamp : Service::LightBulb {};